Screen for Child Anxiety Related Disorders (SCARED)

 What is the Screen for Child Anxiety Related Disorders (SCARED)?

 The Screen for Child Anxiety-Related Disorders (SCARED) is a comprehensive questionnaire designed to assess and identify anxiety disorders in children.
-Developed to address the critical need for early detection of child anxiety, this screening tool plays a pivotal role in understanding and addressing the complexities of anxiety-related emotional disorders in the pediatric population.
+Developed to address the critical need for early detection of childhood anxiety disorders (sometimes called pediatric anxiety disorders), this screening tool plays a pivotal role in understanding and addressing the complexities of anxiety-related emotional disorders in the pediatric population.

 The SCARED questionnaire delves into various aspects of child anxiety, covering a spectrum of disorders such as separation anxiety disorder, panic disorder, generalized anxiety, and school phobia.
 It is tailored for children and their parents, acknowledging the significance of obtaining insights from multiple perspectives to ensure a holistic evaluation.